-This may cause doubt about the application of the unfair dismissal legislation, however Owen Hodge Lawyers can guide you successfully throughout the unfair dismissal application process.
+This may cause doubt about the application of the unfair dismissal legislation, however Owen Hodge’s unfair dismissal lawyers can guide you successfully throughout the unfair dismissal application process.

 As our clients often learn, employees do have rights under the Fair Work Act even if they receive entitlements above the set award with regards to unfair dismissal claims.

 Under section 385 of the Fair Work Act the definition of unfair dismissal is a person who is unfairly dismissed if Fair Work Australia is satisfied that: